hens-virtuella-varld/setUpFiles/vanillaJS/README.md

-# Set Up Files for webpage with basic HTML/CSS/JS
+# Initial set-up for webpage with basic HTML/CSS/JS